TFG Webmaster

 until my legs were tired.
 Good times.

 Even as a youngin'...
-I actually brought solid competition to my local arcades.
+I brought solid competition to my local arcades.

 around...
 I was given a certain number of quarters and had to make those

 quarters last!
-It was a proud moment when I could show my parents I still had
+Haha!
+It was always a proud moment for me when I could show my parents

-down to get more quarters (it's not like cell phones existed back then).
+down to get more quarters (no cell phones back then).
 Young

-players of today will never know the struggle.
-Anyway... at
+players of today will never know this struggle.
+All this to say...
+I became known

-my local arcades, I become known to rack up some impressive win streaks for a
+at my local arcades to rack up impressive win streaks (especially for a kid in

-lil' kid, and found certain joy in sending dudes "3 times my size" back to the token
+the 90s, sending kids "two times my size" back to the token

 machine.
-Years later, I saw kids younger than me, just as passionate
+Many years later, I saw kids younger than me doing the exact same

 Frank, Jet & Bruce